- How other filters work

 How other filters work

-Other filters let you search domains using metrics and data from third-party services: Open PageRank, Karma Brand Score, and Trustpilot data (rating, review count, category).
+Other filters let you search domains using metrics and data from third-party services: Open PageRank, Karma Brand Score.

 Important: At the top of the other-filters block you’ll see: “Not every report has this data.
 Greatly reduces the number of results.” — keep that in mind.